justinmeiners/pre-rendered-backgrounds/data/README.md

 # Game Data

-The data folder is not included in this repository and is available under a separate license.
+To run the game you will need to acquire the data.
+You can download this from the [releases](https://github.com/justinmeiners/pre-rendered-backgrounds) page.

-You can download it from the releases tab on GitHub.
-If you are interested in the original source data such as PSDs and Blender files you can contact me
+The data folder is not included in this repository because it is too large and is available under a separate license.
+If you are interested in an alternative license or the original source data, such as PSDs and Blender files.
+Contact [me](https://justinmeiners.github.io).